WARNING! ALL SPOILERS UP TO THE END OF THE ORIGINAL DRAGON BALL SERIES (Or the equivalent thereof here) WILL GO UNSPOILERED!

 - Adaptation Dye-Job: To avoid the hair-color hiccup of Dragon Ball Super, Trunks' hair was blue from his first appearance.

 - The Lost Lenore: It's all but stated that Gohan is this for Trunks.
+It's later confirmed when we get our first glimpse of Goku Black, and the two are dating.

 - Roaring Rampage of Revenge: When he first sees Cell in the main timeline, Trunks pretty much goes berserk trying to kill it.